 Having been captured by the dark god of Apokolips himself, Darkseid, the Black Racer is the physical manifestation and embodiment of Death.
 He is the only one capable of catching speedsters and sending them to the afterlife and his original purpose was just that.
 At one point, he was used by Barry Allen and the original Wally West to defeat Darkseid in the Final Crisis event of 2008-2009.
 His high placement on this list is as sensible as it gets, even with respect to some of the characters that are listed higher, and c’mon the word “Racer” is in his name!
 Joshua Williamson breaks it down even further, however, “It’s not just a matter of speed with the Black Racer.
 It’s that you can never escape him; death is always coming.
 That’s part of the Black Racer’s speed.
 He’s always there when you least expect it.
 Hero, villain, god, human-the Black Racer will always catch you.”

-Going back to the earlier discussion, this should come as no real surprise to the Last Son of Krypton high but not the highest.
+Going back to the earlier discussion, this should come as no real surprise that the Last Son of Krypton is high but not the highest.
 In his earlier days, Superman was able to move faster than any normal man, but he wasn’t breaking any sound barriers either; over the decades his speed was just one of his many powers to grow exponentially, with him being second-to-none against other characters with the power of flight (though many issues have suggested that his cousin, Kara Zor-El, Supergirl, might be a bit faster but we’ll forget about that for now).
 On the ground, and in terms of pure overall speed, he loses that notch on his belt.
 According to Williamson, “The Man of Steel is unmatched when flying in the air, able to arrive and save the day in the blink of an eye.
 But once he puts those two feet onto solid ground he can’t quite crack the top three.”
 Since 2009, there have been multiple instances of Supes being speedy but unable to catch up to the fastest speedsters out there in the DCU.
-Barry Allen’s dusting of Clark in The Flash: Rebirth is one such case, but most recently, during the Flash War event, Superman attempts to catch up to a racing Barry and Wally and quickly gives up after realizing there was no chance of him reaching the two Flashes, telling his fellow Justice League members that they were moving far too fast for him to keep up.
+Barry Allen’s above mentioned dusting of Clark in The Flash: Rebirth is one such case, but most recently, during the Flash War event, Superman attempts to catch up to a racing Barry and Wally and quickly gives up after realizing there was no chance of him reaching the two Flashes, telling his fellow Justice League members that they were moving far too fast for him to keep up.
 So Supes is definitely fast, but he’s not Flash Fast, and that is a Flash Fact!

 The Reverse Flash has been a Thawne-er-thorn in Barry Allen’s side for decades now.
 Having at one time killed his wife, Iris West, and being the architect of all his pain from childhood by murdering his mother when Barry when just a boy.
 Having been displaced from reality and scattered across all of time and space, Eobard Thawne keeps coming back no matter how many times he’s killed as he now can exist in every second of every reality (yes, for those of you who are fans of the CW Flash series, this is in-fact what Savitar was attempting to do in Season 3…) so that if he dies in one moment he still continues to exist in all the others.
 Reverse Flash generates the Negative Speed Force with each step he takes and produces red Speed Force Lightning which is indicative of the theory of Red-Shift (read more about this here!)
 He’s always been shown to possess incredible speed and taking him down is never without incident, but there’s been a prevailing and underlying truth that keeps him from achieving greater heights which Williamson points out here, “He’s one of the most evil and obsessed characters in the DCU, driven solely by his desperation to be his childhood hero, the Flash.
 It is that desperation that ultimately slows him down.
 He can never let himself be faster than the person he wants to be.”